robertfmurdock/testmints/README.md

 ## Where did minenzyme, minreact, or react-data-loader go?

-Those now live in https://github.com/robertfmurdock/jsmints, under new version numbers.
+Those now live in the [JsMints repo!](https://github.com/robertfmurdock/jsmints), under new version numbers.
 Those were never really intended to be part of the testmints multiplatform suite, so it made sense to give them their own home.

 ## Acknowledgements